nayanachetram/-investment-portfolio-analytics/README.md

 Historical market data is used for security and benchmark analysis, while portfolio transactions are simulated for educational and analytical purposes.

-The portfolio does not represent an actual investment account, and the results should not be interpreted as investment advice.
+The portfolio does not represent an actual investment account, and the results should not be interpreted as investment advice or actual investment performance.

 Stock split information is maintained as reference data.
 Historical security prices used in the analysis reflect the adjusted historical series provided by the source, so stock splits are not applied again when calculating portfolio holdings.

+Portfolio performance in this project is based on price appreciation and transaction activity and does not incorporate dividend income.
+The S&P 500 price-return index is therefore used for the benchmark comparison rather than a total-return index.

 ## Purpose

-This project demonstrates the application of SQL and relational database design to financial analysis, including portfolio construction, market data management, performance measurement, benchmarking, and investment analytics.
+This project demonstrates the application of SQL and relational database design to financial analysis, including portfolio construction, market data management, performance measurement, benchmarking, sector analysis, concentration analysis, and security-level return contribution.